What's the best background to pick in The Outer Worlds 2

 - Roustabout: An unskilled labourer with greatness and expectations thrust upon them as a gunslinging Earth Directorate agent who can't help but fail upwards.

-Now that you've chosen a background, you'll have to choose one (or several) Traits, followed by a selection of The Outer Worlds Skills, both of which are much more impactful than your background.
+When you've chosen a background, you'll then get to choose one (or several) of Traits I mentioned, followed by a selection of The Outer Worlds Skills, with perks unlocking later as you level up.

 Now that you've created your character, it's mission time, which also means you need to figure out how to use the Outer Worlds 2 intercom.
 And if you want to know the size of the adventure you're in for, here's how long it takes to beat The Outer Worlds 2.